pratik3848/Healthcare-Analytics/README.md

 ## Features

-- **PySpark and SparkSQL Scripts:** Extract, transform, and load healthcare data from HDFS, ensuring efficient processing and easy integration with Spark transformations.
+- **PySpark and SparkSQL Scripts:** Extract, transform, and load healthcare data from HDFS, efficiently handling both structured and semi-structured formats, while integrating seamlessly with Spark transformations.

 - **Automated Data Pipeline:** Streamline the entire data flow process by automating data extraction, transformation, and loading with Spark on GCP's Dataproc cluster.

 - **Advanced Reporting:** Generate insightful reports, including city-based transaction counts, top prescribers by state, and more.